-Prior to the construction, the lack of electricity made even daily activities difficult, such as cooking, washing clothes, studying or walking safely to the washroom at night.
+Prior to the construction, the lack of electricity made even daily activities difficult, washing clothes, storing food and medication, opening shops and studying or walking safely to the washroom at night.
 Now, solar power provides affordable and sustainable electricity to at least 40,000 Syrian refugees living in up over 10,000 shelters.
 Each family can have light inside the shelter, connect essential appliances such as fridges and fans, and charge their phones, an invaluable resource to keep in touch with relatives and friends abroad.
-Additionally, the further construction of a 1.5 MW off site has started and will be completed by mid-2019.
-In total, Azraq refugee camp will be powered by a 5 MW solar power plant, which will cover 70% of the total quantity of energy required for the whole camp.
+Additionally, the further construction of a 1.5 MW off site completed on August 2019.
+In total, Azraq refugee camp powered by a 5 MW solar power plant, which is covering 70% of the total quantity of energy required for the whole camp providing 14 hours of electricity from 10:00 AM - 12:00 AM

-It should be recalled that UNHCR, in partnership with the Government of Jordan, funded by KfW Development Bank have established the largest solar power plant providing 12 hours electricity per day from 17:00 pm to 5:00 am in Zaatari refugee camp.
-This renewable energy connects 100% of shelters in the camp via the newly renovated medium and low voltage power network support by the Government of Czech Republic.
+UNHCR, in partnership with the Government of Jordan, funded by KfW Development Bank have established the largest solar power plant providing 14 hours electricity per day from 15:30 pm to 5:30 am in Zaatari refugee camp.
+This renewable energy connects 100% of shelters in the camp via the newly renovated medium and low voltage power network supported by the Government of Czech Republic.

 Japan International Cooperation Agency (JICA), Japanese government organization, trained 109 refugees who now have been internationally accredited as electricians and who have been involved not only in the construction of this solar plant and network, but also in the ongoing maintenance of the whole electrical system.
+The implementation of the project will continue in 2020.